 I love me some email marketing and my go to tool for that is ActiveCampaign.
 I have a huge list on there that I can send them through a complex automation that allows tagging and segmentation.
 It also has an automation for cleaning up subscribers who are not engaged which I love because who wants to pay for subscribers who aren’t your loyal fans?
 It also integrates with a lot of other plugins which makes it my top choice for email marketing.

 I’m in love with Leadboxes and they are the #1 way to grow your email list.
 Offer a freebie and make it easy peasy for subscribers to get on your list at the click of a button.
+It works wonderfully on desktop and mobile and is the #1 system to deliver email opt-ins.

 If you’re not ready to spring for Leadpages, enter Thrive Leads.
 You can deliver pdfs like Leadpages using a 3rd party email service which is a wonderfully frugal way to deliver email optins.
 Thrive leads is a one-time payment.